Skip to content

 Bigger Than The Game; Westside’s Ayla Highfill Cherishes Friendships Forged Through Sports

-by Janice Penix Sports were a part of Ayla Highfill’s life for as far back as she can remember.
-A talented athlete for the Westside Lady Rebels, Highfill excelled in both softball and basketball, earning all-conference honors four years in a row, and was all-district in golf twice, qualifying for the state golf tournament in…
+SPORTS FEATURE COVERAGE – SUBSCRIBER EXCLUSIVE Local sports coverage made possible in part by our community sponsors by Janice Penix Sports were a part of Ayla Highfill’s life for as far back as she can remember.
+A talented athlete for the Westside Lady Rebels, Highfill excelled in both softball and basketball, earning all-conference honors four…

 Read More